Rabbit-Company/Passky-Browser-Extension/README.md

 If you’re ready to try Passky out at no cost, you can get started by visiting our website at https://passky.org.
 We currently have a desktop application available for Windows and Linux operating systems along with a mobile app on the Google Play Store.
 MacOS and iOS apps are currently being developed.
 In addition, we offer browser extensions for all major browsers except for Safari.

-## Passky browser extension installation
+## Passky Browser Extension Installation
 [![Passky Browser Extension Installation](https://img.youtube.com/vi/7tpq_0-DMPw/0.jpg)](https://www.youtube.com/watch?v=7tpq_0-DMPw "Click to watch!")

 ## Installation